West Virginia Mountaineers men's basketball

 The West Virginia Mountaineers men's basketball team represents West Virginia University in NCAA Division I college basketball competition.
 They are a member of the Big 12 Conference.
 WVU has won 13 conference tournament championships, and has 31 appearances in the NCAA tournament, including two Final Fours, most recently in 2010.
-The Mountaineers have also appeared in 16 National Invitation Tournaments, and have won two championships, in 1942 (which West Virginia considers a National Championship) and 2007.
+The Mountaineers have also appeared in 16 National Invitation Tournaments (NIT), and have won the tournament twice, in 1942 and 2007.
+The 1942 NIT Championship is claimed by West Virginia as a National Championship.

-They are led by Bob Huggins, who has been head coach since 2007.
-WVU plays their home games at the WVU Coliseum, their home venue since 1970.
+WVU plays their home games at the Hope Coliseum, their home venue since 1970.

 History

 West Virginia men's basketball has competed in three basketball championship final matches: the 1959 NCAA tournament final, the 1942 NIT final (at that time, the NIT was considered more prestigious than the NCAA), and the 2007 NIT championship.
 They lost 71–70 to California in the 1959 NCAA finals, while the Mountaineers won the 1942 NIT championship 47–45 over Western Kentucky, and the 2007 National Invitation Tournament contest over Clemson 78–72 in a rebuilding season.
 In 1949, future Mountaineers head coach Fred Schaus became the first player in NCAA history to record 1,000 points.

 The most points scored in a game was 132 points against Alaska-Fairbanks in 1994, while the largest margin of victory was against Salem College, with the Mountaineers winning 113–32 in 1945.
 The largest margin of defeat in Mountaineer basketball history came in 1978 against Louisville, when the Cardinals beat the Mountaineers 106–60.